Alluxio/alluxio/docs/en/operation/Performance-Tuning.md

 ```

 This will cause Alluxio to select a single random worker to read the given block from the UFS
-and cause any other worker requesting the same block to instead read from the selected worker.
+and cause any other clients requesting the same block to instead read from the selected worker.
 To increase the number of workers allowed to simultaneously read the same block from the UFS,
 update the following configuration property to a value greater than the default of `1`:

 ```
 alluxio.user.ufs.block.read.location.policy.deterministic.hash.shards=3
 ```

+Setting this to 3 means there will be 3 Alluxio workers responsible for reading a particular
+UFS block, and all clients will read that UFS block from one of those 3 workers.

 ## Master Tuning